andbed/clean-architecture/README.md

 * Implement some real functionality for a couple of use cases

 Changelog:
-version 1.0 - prepared for Confitura 2014, contained only basic project structure version 1.1 - added stand-alone controller tests and Spring support
+* version 1.0 - prepared for Confitura 2014, contained only basic project structure
+* version 1.1 - added stand-alone controller tests and Spring DI support